-A viability appraisal has been submitted to justify the provision of 6 shared ownership apartments on Site B to be delivered first, which equates to approx. 7% of a total of 82 units across the four sites (A, B, C and E) which have been submitted as a package and are inextricably linked or 12% of Site E if taken on its own as being the only site over the 15 unit threshold.
+A viability appraisal has been submitted to justify the provision of 6 shared ownership apartments.
+As amended these units will now be provided on Site Aand will be delivered as part of the first phase and , which equates to approx. 7% of a total of 82 units across the four sites (A, B, C and E) which have been submitted as a package and are inextricably linked or 12% of Site E if taken on its own as being the only site over the 15 unit threshold.